 What's happened

-A man set himself on fire on a bus in Kerzers, Switzerland, causing six deaths and injuring five others.
-Authorities say it was a voluntary act with no evidence of terrorism.
+A fire on a regional bus in Kerzers, Switzerland, resulted in at least six deaths and five injuries.
+Authorities believe it was caused by a voluntary act, with no evidence of terrorism.
 The incident echoes a deadly fire in Crans-Montana earlier this year.

 What's behind the headline?